A consistent quantum field theory from dimensional reduction: A finite perturbation theory

 \subsection{On the analyticity domain of the two-point function}

-Renormalons are not the only source of problems when making sense out of QFT in four dimensions, and other problems also arise, such as the superexponential behavior of the Borel transform~\cite{tHooft:1977xjm}.
+Renormalons are not the only source of problems when making sense out of QFT in four dimensions, and other problems also arise, such as the superexponential behavior of the Borel transform~\cite{tHooft:1977xjm}~\footnote{Notice that there are diagrams -- pointed out inRef.~\cite{deCalan:1981szv} -- which although do not give poles in the Borel transform at finite locations, they destroy the Borel-Laplace re-summability.
+This means that these contributions, called ``renormalons at infinity", make the Laplace integral not convergent, albeit Borel transform ``locally exists".
+Therefore, we interpret these ``renormalons at infinity" as the diagrammatic counterpart of the argument for the superexponential behavior found in Ref.~\cite{tHooft:1977xjm}.}.
 The superexponential behavior is derived from the two-point Green function's accumulation of singularities for infinitesimal coupling.
 The latter argument was built for pure Yang-Mills (so asymptotically free) models since there are no UV renormalons on the positive semi-axis for this model.
 Hence, it makes sense to investigate the presence of additional inconsistencies.
-In the same vein, since we are also arguing that there are no UV renormalons on the positive axis in the DRQFT, even for the $\phi^4$-model, it is worth asking whether the same problems arise.
+In the same vein, since we are also arguing that there are no UV renormalons on the positive axis in the DRQFT, even for the $\phi^4$ model, it is worth asking whether the same problems arise.
 For clarity, we first review the original argument, which relies on two footholds: the non-perturbative insight from the Kallen-Lehmann representation of the Green function and the one-loop running for the coupling $\lambda$.

 The Green function singularities~\footnote{The singularities for Green functions can be derived from the Kallen-Lehmann spectral representation.} for Minkowskian momentum are all located in the positive real axis, where in addition to simple poles for the one-particle state, there is a branch-cut starting at the multiparticle energy threshold $p>2 m$.
 The idea is to understand the implications of this branch cut in momentum space for the coupling constant dependence of the Green function.
 Following Ref.~\cite{tHooft:1977xjm}, the Green function at one-loop order can be seen as a function of the single variable $ X:=\frac{1}{\lambda_R(k^2)}+\frac{\beta_{1}}{2} \log \left(-k^{2} / \mu_{0}^{2}\right)$, namely,